 The market price of shares of our common stock has experienced significant price and volume fluctuations.
-For example, since February 19, 2011, when we became a public company, the closing sales price for one share of our common stock has reached a high of \$26.36 and a low of \$1.32.
-We expect that the market price of our common stock, as well as the general level of interest rates and our credit quality, will significantly affect the market price of the Convertible Notes.
-This may result in significantly greater volatility in the trading value of the Convertible Notes than would be expected for nonconvertible debt securities we may issue.
+For example, since February 19, 2011, when we became a public company, the closing sales price for one share of our common stock has reached a high of \$26.36 and a low of \$1.21.

-We cannot predict whether the price of our common stock or interest rates will rise or fall.
+We cannot predict whether the price of our common stock will rise or fall.
 A variety of factors may have a significant effect on our stock price, including:

-- actual or anticipated fluctuations in our financial condition and operating results; - the position of our cash and cash equivalents; - actual or anticipated changes in our growth rate relative to our competitors; - actual or anticipated fluctuations in our competitors' operating results or changes in their growth rate; - announcements of technological innovations by us, our partners or our competitors; - announcements by us, our partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments: - the entry into, modification or termination of licensing arrangements, marketing arrangements, and/or research, development, commercialization, supply, off-take or distribution arrangements; - our ability to consistently produce commercial quantities of isobutanol at the Agri-Energy Facility and ramp up production to nameplate capacity; - additions or losses of customers; - additions or departures of key management or scientific personnel; - competition from existing products or new products that may emerge; - issuance of new or updated research reports by securities or industry analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - litigation involving us, our general industry or both; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - changes in existing laws, regulations and policies applicable to our business and products, including the Renewable Fuel Standard ("RFS") program, and the adoption of or failure to adopt carbon emissions regulation; - announcements or expectations of additional financing efforts; - sales of our common stock or equity-linked securities, such as warrants, by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - · general market conditions in our industry; and - general economic and market conditions, including the recent financial crisis.
+- actual or anticipated fluctuations in our financial condition and operating results; - the position of our cash and cash equivalents; - actual or anticipated changes in our growth rate relative to our competitors; - actual or anticipated fluctuations in our competitors' operating results or changes in their growth rate; - announcements of technological innovations by us, our partners or our competitors; - announcements by us, our partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - the entry into, modification or termination of licensing arrangements, marketing arrangements, and/or research, development, commercialization, supply, off-take or distribution arrangements; - our ability to consistently produce commercial quantities of isobutanol at the Agri-Energy Facility and ramp up production to nameplate capacity: - additions or losses of customers; - additions or departures of key management or scientific personnel; - competition from existing products or new products that may emerge; - issuance of new or updated research reports by securities or industry analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - litigation involving us, our general industry or both; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies;

+- changes in existing laws, regulations and policies applicable to our business and products, including the Renewable Fuel Standard ("RFS") program, and the adoption of or failure to adopt carbon emissions regulation; - announcements or expectations of additional financing efforts; - sales of our common stock or equity-linked securities, such as warrants, by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - · general market conditions in our industry; and - general economic and market conditions, including the recent financial crisis.

 Furthermore, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may negatively impact the market price of shares of our common stock, regardless of our operating performance, and cause the value of your investment to decline.
-Because the Convertible Notes are convertible into our common stock and the warrants are exercisable into our common stock, volatility or a reduction in the market price of our common stock could have an adverse effect on the trading price of the Convertible Notes and the warrants.
-Holders who receive common stock upon conversion of the Convertible Notes or exercise of the warrants will also be subject to the risk of volatility and a reduction in the market price of our common stock.
-In addition, the existence of the Convertible Notes and the warrants may encourage short selling in our common stock by market participants because the conversion of the Convertible Notes or exercise of the warrants could depress the price of our common stock.
+Because the warrants are exercisable into our common stock, volatility or a reduction in the market price of our common stock could have an adverse effect on the trading price of the warrants.
+Holders who receive common stock upon exercise of the warrants will also be subject to the risk of volatility and a reduction in the market price of our common stock.
+In addition, the existence of the 2012 Notes and the warrants may encourage short selling in our common stock by market participants because the conversion of the 2012 Notes or exercise of the warrants could depress the price of our common stock.